 Once your dog learns that the crate is a safe, happy place, they will like spending time there, and you won’t have problems.
+You can use Petcube to check up on them from time to time.
 On the other hand, if the crate is uncomfortable and used as punishment, your dog will hate it.
 Not to mention that the wrong size crate can damage their joints and health.

 Alternatives To Puppy Crate Training While At Work